coreyarch1234/clipboard-health/README.md

 # Clipboard Health Senior Engineer Interview Task

 This project involves cleaning data from a CSV filled with nurse information and visualizing the data.
-To accomplish this there were 4 general steps:
+To accomplish this, there were 4 general steps:

 1. Implementing a python pipeline to ingest and clean the data.
 2. Loading the data into a MongoDB.